What is erythromycin?

-Oral erythromycin is best taken fasting or just before meals.
+Oral erythromycin is best-taken fasting or just before meals.
 It comes in a number of bases and formulations.

-The following side effects are uncommon.
+The following side effects may arise.

 - Gastrointestinal disturbance: nausea, vomiting, abdominal pain, diarrhoea, loss of appetite

 - Liver reactions: more common in those with pre-existing liver disease and potentially serious.
-Signs are dark urine, light stools, yellow eyes and skin (jaundice).
+Signs are dark urine, light stools, yellow eyes and skin (jaundice)

-- Allergic rashes: hives, fixed drug eruption, Stevens-Johnson–toxic epidermal necrolysis and rarely, anaphylaxis.
+- Allergic rashes: hives, fixed drug eruption, Stevens-Johnson–toxic epidermal necrolysis and rarely, anaphylaxis

-- Hearing loss: more likely on high doses in those with kidney disease.
+- Hearing loss: more likely on high doses in those with kidney disease

-- Life threatening arrhythmias (irregularities of the heartbeat ) have been reported in those with an electrical dysfunction that results in a prolonged Q-T interval on electrocardiograph (ECG).
-This can be due to congenital or acquired heart conditions or electrolyte disturbance (low potassium or magnesium levels).
+- Life-threatening arrhythmias (irregularities of the heartbeat ) have been reported in those with an electrical dysfunction that results in a prolonged Q-T interval on electrocardiograph (ECG).
+This can be due to congenital or acquired heart conditions or electrolyte disturbance (low potassium or magnesium levels)

 Drug interactions with erythromycin

 Erythromycin has important interactions with other medications.
-Tell your doctor the names of all medications you are taking, whether prescribed or purchased without prescription.
+Tell your doctor the names of all medications you are taking, whether prescribed or purchased without a prescription.

-- Erythromycin should not be taken with terfenadine (Teldane®), astemisole (Hismanal®) or Cisapride (Prepulsid®) because it could result in dangerous irregularities of the heartbeat and sudden death.
+- Erythromycin should not be taken with terfenadine, astemizole or cisapride because it could result in dangerous irregularities of the heartbeat and sudden death.
 These drugs are no longer available in New Zealand.

-Erythromycin can increase the concentration of the following medications resulting in potentially toxic levels:
+Erythromycin can increase the concentration of the following medications resulting in potentially toxic levels.

 - Warfarin (additional prothrombin time blood tests are necessary)